What We Do

 Is this a lot to ask?
 Yes.
 But we pride ourselves on our work, and we think the rewarding experience of working with writers at Boise State is worth the effort.
 We begin accepting applications in March for enrollment in the consulting course the following fall.
 The job announcement will be posted on BroncoJobs, and on our website.
 Again, enrollment in the course is limited.
 We usually have 10–12 students each year.
 Decisions on enrollment are made once a year before the end of the spring semester.

-The application deadline for the fall 2016 semester has passed.
+The application deadline for the fall 2017 semester is Monday, April 3rd.

 If you have any questions that are not addressed on this page, please feel free to write us at firstname.lastname@example.org.